Federal law levies harsh punishments for drug-related drive-by shootings. Penalties include fines and possibly decades in prison.

 But if someone gets killed by the drive-by-shooting, the defendant faces a sentence of:

-- capital punishment in Nevada or up to a life sentence in Federal Prison, and/or
+- capital punishment or up to a life sentence in Federal Prison, and/or

 - a fine

 Note that the judge may impose the death penalty only if the court determines that the killing was “first-degree murder.”
 If the court determines the killing was “second-degree,” the court can impose only prison.
-To learn about the difference between first- and second-degree murder in Nevada, read our article on Nevada murder law.
+To learn about the difference between first- and second-degree murder, read our article on Nevada murder law.

 Also note that people charged with committing a drive-by shooting under federal law are usually charged with related crimes.
 These charges typically involve illegal drugs and illegal possession of firearms.